Skip to content

 photo credit

-Mary Allen, the protagonist of Waiting in Place, is on the journey of a lifetime, perhaps several lifetimes, to reunite with Matt, the man of her dreams; Terry, her twin brother, who died shortly after birth; and her young son Andy, who was hit and killed by a taxicab as he ran toward a waving Polar Bear Man standing outside FAO Schwartz toy store in Manhattan.
-But it’s not until she heeds the advice of Patience and Fortitude, the two lions flanking the entrance of the New York Public Library, that Mary begins to understand that sometimes waiting in place is the only way to find those you’ve loved and lost.
+Mary Allen, protagonist of The Illumination of Darkness, is on the journey of a lifetime, perhaps several lifetimes, to reunite with Matt, the man of her dreams; Terry, her twin brother, who dies shortly after birth; and her young son, Andy, who is hit and killed by a taxicab as he runs toward a waving Polar Bear Man standing outside FAO Schwartz toy store in Manhattan.
+Mary sojourns high above the stars, deep beneath the sea, to Hillbilly Heaven, and to the steps of the New York Public Library, guided by serendipitous inklings gathered from dreams and vague memories, and on the advice of Patience and Fortitude, the two lions flanking the entrance to the library.

-Mary sojourns high above the stars, deep beneath the sea, and to the steps of the New York Public Library, guided by serendipitous inklings picked up through dreams and vague memories.
-Excerpts from a fictional book titled Myths, Legends and Folktales from the Hollows of West Virginia support the underlying themes of the novel—Serata, the Ancient Night Journeyer (stars: creation of light), The Legend of Hillbilly Heaven (heaven: religious antidote for a downtrodden people), Mountain Mermaid (sea: what real love is and isn’t), and Mountain Monsters (earth: serendipity and synchronicity in Appalachian culture).
+Excerpts from a fictional book titled Myths, Legends and Folktales from the Hollers of West Virginia support the underlying themes of the novel—Serata, the Ancient Night Journeyer (stars: creation of light); The Legend of Hillbilly Heaven (heaven: religious antidote for a downtrodden people); Mountain Mermaid (sea: what real love is and isn’t); and Mountain Monsters (earth: serendipity and synchronicity in Appalachian culture).

 Blue Impala